gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 You can find the files you need to work on in the package `practicalClassCode.week10` in the master source code project.

-## Complete methods in class `MyArrayList.java`.
+## Complete functions in class `MyArrayList.java`.

-Complete only the methods that carry a `//to be completed` comment in them.
-Some methods are already completed.
+Complete only the functions that carry a `//to be completed` comment in them.
+Some functions are already completed.
 They carry a `DO NOT MODIFY` comment line in the Javadoc.

-Specifications are provided as method header javadoc and tests are in `MyArrayListTest.java`.
+Specifications are provided as function header javadoc and tests are in `MyArrayListTest.java`.

 ### IMPORTANT!

-Whenever you return a `Rectangle` object from a method or add a `Rectangle` object to the `Rectangle[]` data, you should do it so that an *instance copy* is made, so that if the client modifies the object returned, the original copy is not modified.
+Whenever you return a `Rectangle` object from a function or add a `Rectangle` object to the `Rectangle[]` data, you should do it so that an *instance copy* is made, so that if the client modifies the object returned, the original copy is not modified.

 The copy constructor is defined in class `Rectangle` as,